burt202/lite-uploader/readme.md

 ### Examples & Tests

-There are 3 examples in the example directory (using PHP as the server-side language) to help you get on your way and also there is a full suite of Jasmine tests to back the plugin.
-They can be found in the tests directory and run by opening runner.html
+There are 3 examples in the `example` directory (using PHP as the server-side language) to help you get on your way and also there is a full suite of Jasmine tests to back the plugin.
+They can be found in the `tests` directory and run by opening `runner.html`

 ### Changelog

+2.1.2 (29 October 2014)

+* adds bower support

 2.1.1 (09 June 2014)